SharkSnack/shiren-4/content/system/map-patterns.md

 metaDescription: "List of map patterns used in Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

-[NOTICE] This page is currently a copy of Shiren 5, so the information isn't correct.

 ## Overview

-There are 2 main types of maps in Shiren 5.
+There are 2 main types of maps in Shiren 4.

 1. Random = Procedurally generated, occasionally using a template pattern.
-    - Example: Primordial Chasm.
+    - Example: Bayside Monster Cave.
 2. Shuffle = Randomly selected from a number of predetermined layouts.
-    - Example: Destiny Trail.
+    - Example: Crocodile Swamp in Emerald Terrace.

 <br/>